mitmath/18338/README.md

 This is the repository for public materials for the MIT course 18.338, *Eigenvalues of random matrices*, for the Fall 2023 semester.

 ## Location and Time
-The class will be held at 2-143 from 3--4:30pm every Monday and Wednesday.
+The class will be held in 2-135 from 3--4:30pm every Monday and Wednesday.

 ## Course Description: